-Access to habitat on the property (See Dark Blue arrows on Map 1) will be changed by the proposal.
+Access to habitat on the property will not change due to the proposal.
 See Map 1 for proposed bandicoot habitat and access to, from and within the site.
-Access will be reduced by the proposal, however access to all areas of potential habitat will be maintained.

-This population is restricted to North Head, which has an area of 385 ha, of which only a negligible amount will be lost due to the proposed development.
+This population is restricted to North Head, which has an area of 385 ha, of which there will be no change due to the proposed development.

-The change in bandicoot habitat is of a scale that is not likely to lead to the reduction in the population size or reproduction success of individuals, the population or their habitat.
+The change in bandicoot habitat is of a scale that is not likely to lead to the significant reduction in the population size or reproduction success of individuals, the population or their habitat.
 The proposal is not likely to have a significant negative effect on the life cycle of this population such that the viability of the population is compromised and placed at risk of extinction.